IBM Cloud Video: Acquisition

 Early investors included DCM Ventures and Softbank, the latter of which invested $20 million in 2010 with an option to invest additional capital.
 On January 21, 2016, IBM acquired Ustream for up to $150 million.
 It was combined with Aspera, Clearleap, and Cleversafe to form IBM's Cloud Video [IBM Watson Media] unit.
 IBM envisioned the use of its technology as part of an enterprise video offering.

 Notable users

-IBM Cloud Video was used by politicians such as Hillary Clinton, Barack Obama, John Edwards, to video game streamers, to artists such as Kanye West, Linkin Park, Tori Amos, Deadmau5 and the Plain White T's.
+IBM Cloud Video was used by politicians such as Hillary Clinton, Barack Obama, John Edwards, to video game streamers, to artists such as Kanye West, Jimmy Buffett, Tyler, The Creator, Lil Wayne, Linkin Park, Tori Amos, Deadmau5, Rivers Cuomo and the Plain White T's.
 Lifecasters such as iJustine and E-TARD The LifeCaster have also used IBM Cloud Video.
 Notable companies/universities/other who have used IBM Cloud Video include Salesforce, University of Pennsylvania Wharton, Herman Miller, Mazda, US Open, Fox Sports (United States) World Cup, USA Network: Mr. Robot, Sony for the PlayStation 4, University of Georgia, Grohe, a California superior court and Roland Corporation.